Are Dryers Bad for the Environment? 6 Facts You Should Know

 Studies show that microfiber shedding can be harmful to humans and animals who inhale these particles.

-They are harmful to young children whose lungs are still growing; microfibers can also interfere with how the lungs repair themselves.
+They are especially harmful to young children whose lungs are still growing; microfibers can also interfere with how the lungs repair themselves.

 Plus, microfibers may even absorb existing environmental pollutants and help to spread them even further.